renglo/tank/CLOUD_README.md

 - Save that record and almost immediately you'll be able to see your app in that subdomain.

+TROUBLESHOOT:
-TROUBLESHOOT: If you find a blank screen, double check your tank and tower configuration files have the domain you just configured.
+-If you find a blank screen, double check your tank and tower configuration files have the domain you just configured.
+- If you are using Chrome, it won't work immediately even if you close the window, refresh everything.
+Try in another browser.
+Eventually, Chrome will consult the new DNS records and show you the page.

 ### Step 7: Setting up the WebSocket API